Synarel Nasal Solution

 After six months treatment with SYNAREL, bone mass as measured by dual x-ray bone densitometry (DEXA), decreased 3.2%.
 Mean total vertebral mass, re-examined by DEXA six months after completion of treatment, was 1.4% below pretreatment.
 There was little, if any, decrease in the mineral content in compact bone of the distal radius and second metacarpal.
 Use of SYNAREL for longer than the recommended six months or in the presence of other known risk factors for decreased bone mineral content may cause additional bone loss.

-Changes in Laboratory Values During Treatment
+Changes In Laboratory Values During Treatment

-Plasma enzymes.
 During clinical trials with SYNAREL, regular laboratory monitoring revealed that SGOT and SGPT levels were more than twice the upper limit of normal in only one patient each.
 There was no other clinical or laboratory evidence of abnormal liver function and levels returned to normal in both patients after treatment was stopped.

-Lipids.
-At enrollment, 9% of the patients in the group taking SYNAREL 400 µg/day and 2% of the patients in the danazol group had total cholesterol values above 250 mg/dL.
+At enrollment, 9% of the patients in the group taking SYNAREL 400 μg/day and 2% of the patients in the danazol group had total cholesterol values above 250 mg/dL.
 These patients also had cholesterol values above 250 mg/dL at the end of treatment.

 Of those patients whose pretreatment cholesterol values were below 250 mg/dL, 6% in the group treated with SYNAREL and 18% in the danazol group, had post-treatment values above 250 mg/dL.